Determinant/loupe-flightdeck/README.rst

 ---------

 - Only tested on Linux/Windows (run with CMD), please let me know if it also runs or doesn't run on macOS.
-- Currently only X-Plane is supported, to get data feed for the displayed gauges, start the program *after* you launche X-Plane (so it will subscribe the data properly).
+- Currently only X-Plane is supported.
+To get data feed for the displayed gauges, start the program *after* you launch X-Plane (so it will subscribe the data properly).
 If you're interested in working on MSFS support, etc., please let me know.